-There is virtually no information about Parkman's sermon to Jabez Green (December 31, 1741), as his diary for that year is not extant.
+There is virtually no information about Parkman's address to Jabez Green (December 23, 1741), as his diary for that year is not extant.
 Thirty-year-old Green of Brookfield killed Thomas McLuer at a husking in September 1741 and was jailed in Worcester until the next sitting of the court a year later.
 During Green's long incarceration, Parkman visited him on several occasions.
+The first visit was evidently on December 23, 1741, the date on the manuscript.
+Returning the next month, Parkman found Green "penitent, diligently on enquiry, Reading, Waiting on Jesus, respectfull to Ministers, and very gratefull to me for my pains with him" (Jan.
+29, 1742).
+In May

-3This was "at the request of Mr. Burr and Mr. Prentice."
+&lt;sup>4This was "at the request of Mr. Burr and Mr. Prentice."
 Isaac Burr was minister of Worcester; Prentice was either John Prentice of Lancaster or Solomon Prentice of Grafton.

-41 Tim.
+&lt;sup>51 Tim.
 1:15, "This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am the chief."

-5John Campbell, After Souls by Death Are Separated from Their Bodies, They Come to Judgment.
+&lt;sup>5Henderson's "confession and dying warning" was appended to John Campbell's execution sermon, After Souls by Death Are Separated from Their Bodies, They Come to Judgment.
 Asserted in a Sermon Deliver'd at Worcester, November 24th, 1737.
 Being the Day of the Execution of John Hamilton, Alias Hugh Henderson.
 (With His Confession and Dying Warning.)
-(Boston: Printed & Sold by S. Kneeland & T. Green, in Queen-Street over against the Prison, 1738), 34-36.
-The confession and dying warning appeared separately with "A Poem Occasioned by the Untimely Death of Hugh Henderson"; see Hugh Henderson, The Confession and Dying Warning (Boston, [1737], Evans 4144.
+(Boston: S. Kneeland & T. Green, 1738), 34-36.
+The confession and dying warning appeared separately in A Poem Occasioned by the Untimely Death of Hugh Henderson (Boston, [1737], with Parkman attesting to the accuracy of Henderson's statement.

-The first recorded visit was in January 1742, when Parkman found Green "penitent, diligently on enquiry, Reading, Waiting on Jesus, respectfull to Ministers, and very gratefull to me for my pains with him" (Jan.
-29, 1742).
-In May Parkman intended to visit Green, to whom he had "lately writ to on occasion of his turning Quaker" (May 19, 1742), but he was unable to go.
+Parkman intended to visit Green, to whom he had "lately writ to on occasion of his turning Quaker" (May 19, 1742), but he was unable to go.
 Twelve days later Parkman went to see Green, first meeting alone with him: "I perceived he was turned over to the principles of Quakerism."
 When two other ministers and a number of others came in, Green "grew very bold and Said he had the Spirit and that they that have the Spirit have the holy anointing and need not that any one should teach them for they know all Things."
 When Parkman sought to make a "distinction between the Jewish Ordinances and the Insitutions of Christ," Green insulted him "in an ungrateful manner with telling me I would Defend what got me a good living."
 Parkman thought that Green's "frett" might have arisen from the sheriff's recent refusal to allow several Quakers to visit him (June 1, 1742).